 Many flowers are great for attracting pollinators, including the plants that belong to the daisy family.
 These flowers provide more bang for your buck in terms of pollen.
 They are what’s known as Compositae, which means they are made up of many flowers, not just one.
 You’ll find they are also big seed producers and often self-seed in other parts of your garden.
 Some examples of plants from the daisy family that could be used in a veggie garden to attract pollinators include:

-- Golden Rod – which provides flowers for pollen and lots of cover for the insects to lay eggs
+- Golden Rod – which provides flowers for pollen and lots of covers for the insects to lay eggs

 - Cosmos – provides lots of pollen to bring in hoverflies